centreon/centreon-documentation/versioned_docs/version-24.04/integrations/data-analytics/sc-influxdb2-metrics.md

 </TabItem>
 </Tabs>

-## Configuring your Influxdb 2 equipment
+## Configuring your InfluxdDB 2 equipment

-You may need to configure your Influxdb 2 equipment so that it can receive data from Centreon.
-Please refer to the documentation of Influxdb 2.
+You may need to configure your InfluxdDB 2 equipment so that it can receive data from Centreon.
+Please refer to the documentation of InfluxdDB 2.
-Make sure Influxdb 2 is able to receive data sent by Centreon: flows must not be blocked by the configuration of Influxdb 2 or by a security equipment.
+Make sure InfluxdDB 2 is able to receive data sent by Centreon: flows must not be blocked by the configuration of InfluxdDB 2 or by a security equipment.

 ## Configuring the stream connector in Centreon